refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 Refine provides a automatic routing system to redirect users to the desired page after the authentication process.
 To use this feature, you need to pass [`routerProvider`](/docs/api-reference/core/providers/router-provider) to the `<Refine />` component.

+Once you provide `routerProvider`, Refine will automatically redirect users to the desired page on following auth provider methods:

+- register
+- login
+- logout
+- onError
+- forgotPassword
+- updatePassword

 For example, when you return `redirectTo` object from the `authProvider.register` method, Refine will automatically redirect users to the desired page.

 ```tsx